MOVE (Philadelphia organization)

-MOVE (pronounced like the word "move"), originally the Christian Movement for Life, is a communal organization that advocates for nature laws and natural living, founded in 1972 in Philadelphia, Pennsylvania, United States, by John Africa (born Vincent Leaphart).
+MOVE, originally the Christian Movement for Life, is an organization that advocates for black liberation, nature laws and natural living, founded in 1972 in Philadelphia, Pennsylvania, United States, by John Africa (born Vincent Leaphart).
 MOVE lived in a communal setting in West Philadelphia, abiding by philosophies of anarcho-primitivism.
 The group combined revolutionary ideology, similar to that of the Black Panthers, with work for animal rights.

 MOVE is particularly known for two major conflicts with the Philadelphia Police Department (PPD).
-In 1978, a standoff resulted in the death of police officer James J. Ramp and injuries to 16 officers and firefighters, as well as members of the MOVE organization.
+In 1978, a standoff resulted in the death of police officer James J. Ramp and injuries to 16 officers and firefighters, as well as to members of the MOVE organization.
 Nine members were convicted of killing the officer and each received prison sentences of 30 to 100 years.
 In 1985, another firefight ended when a police helicopter dropped two bombs onto the roof of the MOVE compound, a townhouse located at 6221 Osage Avenue.
 The resulting fire killed six MOVE members and five of their children, and destroyed 65 houses in the neighborhood.

 The police bombing was strongly condemned.
 The MOVE survivors later filed a civil suit against the City of Philadelphia and the PPD and were awarded $1.5 million in a 1996 settlement.
 Other residents displaced by the destruction of the bombing filed a civil suit against the city and in 2005 were awarded $12.83 million in damages in a jury trial.